sv-cover/cover-php/bulma_progress.md

     - fotoboek/\_path.twig
     - fotoboek/single.twig
     - fotoboekreacties/\_comment.twig
-- No margin around dropdown in .buttons
+- [issue] No margin around dropdown in .buttons
     - agenda/index.twig
 - Why does a .number make form elements rounded?
 - A table-responsive like element would be nice (or probably an .is-scrollable modifier)